Angling River Bush day ticket - rules, directions

 How to get there

 Take the B66 to Bushmills through Dervock, turn left over the bridge in Bushmills, and left again into the Salmon Station.
-Alternatively, take the B62, through Ballybogey for 6.83 miles, turn right onto the B17 to Bushmills.
+Or, take the B62, through Ballybogey for 6.83 miles, turn right onto the B17 to Bushmills.
 Turn right into Bridge Street and right again just before the bridge into the salmon station.

 Take the A2 to Bushmills.
 Turn right after the school at the T-junction into Priestland Road and then first left after Saint Cuthbert’s Roman Catholic Church into Bridge Street.
 Turn right just before the bridge into the Salmon Station.